All About Student Accommodations: What Will My Dormitory Be Like at a US University?

 What Is Included in a Typical Dormitory?

-All universities are different, but you will at least be provided basic furnishings and storage, like a bed, bureau, desk, chair, and closet space.
+All universities are different in how they handle student accommodations, but you will at least be provided basic furnishings and storage, like a bed, bureau, desk, chair, and closet space.
 Sometimes extra lighting, a rug, additional storage, and/or TV with cable may be included.

 What Is in a Dorm Building?